-Naturally gluten, grain and dairy free rich chocolate cookies with a fudgy interior and a thin crackly top, just like a perfect brownie in cookie form!
+These chocolate puddle cookies have a fudgy interior and a thin crackly top, just like a perfect brownie in cookie form!
+An amazing gluten-free cookie recipe.
+They’re also dairy-free and grain-free.

 I need to start out with a warning.
 These are dangerously good!
 But don’t bother trying to cut the recipe down to reduce temptation, they freeze really well so save a few out and freeze the rest if you want.
 They’re also incredibly satisfying.
 They’re fudgy and gooey inside with that perfect crackly top.
 That top is seriously like my favorite part of a really good brownie.
 These are some of my favorite cookies, I make sure to make some every year 🙂